masterDev07/BelBedu9/README.md

 2. **Size Configuration**: Adjust the width and height of the analog clock to fit your display needs. 📏

-With these features, the GUI of BelBedu9 offers a versatile and user-friendly experience, making it easier than ever to stay connected with prayer times and important dates! 🌟
+With these features, the GUI of **Bel Bedu9** offers a versatile and user-friendly experience, making it easier than ever to stay connected with prayer times and important dates! 🌟

 ### Pictures of the Mosque/Kaaba